sambaiz/cdkbot/README.md

 ## Why deploys before merging PR?

 cdk deploy sometimes fails unexpectedly due to runtime errors of CFn template.
-Therefore, if the flow that deploys after merging is adopted, broken codes can be merged and surplus PRs are opened to revert or fix, which flagment changes.
+Therefore, if deploys when merging PR, broken codes can be merged and surplus PRs are opened to revert or fix, which flagment changes.
+In addition, if there are dependencies between stacks, it is necessary to control the deploy order when deleting resources, but to do that, it must specify the execution order beforehand somehow.

-Deploying before merging PR has the advantage of avoiding these but changes may be reverted.
+Deploying before merging PR has the advantage of resolving these issues but changes may be reverted.
 To prevent this, cdkbot takes measures these:

 - base branch is merged internally before running a command, and deployed PR is merged automatically
 - sets the number of concurrent executions to 1
 - `cdkbot:deployed` label to avoid overwriting other PR deploy
 - `cdkbot:outdated diffs` label to force to see latest differences
+- `/deploy` can receive stack

 ## Install & Settings